GA-Dallas/The_FERN_Stack/README.md

 <hr>

-### Step Eight - Setup of Data Fetch Subscription using React Lifecycle Method
+### Step 8 - Setup of Data Fetch Subscription using React Lifecycle Method

 Now, inside of `App.js`, let’s take advantage of the `componentDidMount()` lifecycle method to initialize a subscription once the component mounts.
 As we learned earlier, this subscription will receive new data and update our state array anytime a change is detected.